theoriginalstove/doppler-example/infra/slides/pulumi-talk/slides.md

 - Deploy the Doppler Example App to GCP Cloud Run
 - Define all the resources needed to secure the app
-- Give it an ingress and IP address